sherlock-audit/2024-03-woofi-swap-judging/README.md

 We decided to downgrade it to med cause the cost of such attack is extremely high.

+**sherlock-admin2**

+The Lead Senior Watson signed off on the fix.

 # Issue M-4: WooFi oracle can fail to validate its price with Chainlink price feed

 Source: https://github.com/sherlock-audit/2024-03-woofi-swap-judging/issues/41

+The protocol has acknowledged this issue.

 ## Found by
 Avci, Bandit, Dliteofficial, infect3d, klaus, mstpr-brainbot